Sphax5117/pyfort-amel-tom-int1/README.md

 - The game prompts users to choose a challenge (1 to 4).
 Inputs are checked to ensure they are valid, and invalid choices require retrying.
 - When forming the team, players must enter their name, profession, and leader status (“yes” or “no”).
 The game ensures all fields are completed correctly before proceeding.
 - Challenges like riddles and math require specific answers.
 If the answer is wrong, players can retry until attempts are used up, with guiding messages provided.
+- On all those challenge, the user Input is handled using while, try and except ValueError.
 - To enter the treasure room, players must guess a secret word in four tries.
 Wrong guesses provide extra clues until the word is guessed or attempts run out.

 ---